alexben300502/starrr/README.md

 - The thrid one will concern GET/user and will ensure the 'Read Operation' by requesting user information.<br>
 - The last one will be similar to the POST test by checking the API handlor's error for GET requests and this by sending the GET request to /user endpoint with incorrect query parameters.

-4. five tests using CRUD methods for the user <br>
+4. Five tests using CRUD methods for the user <br>
  CRUD stands for Create, Read, Update, and Delete.
 Thus, the five tests that uses CRUD methods are most of<br>
  them the basic operations that can be performed on the user data in the application. <br>